 Illy has no UK-based recycling scheme for its plastic pods, and there are no compostable versions available.

-Nespresso, Tassimo or Dolce Gusto? – compare the popular pod brands on range of drinks, price of the pods and machines, and which ones make the best coffee
+Best capsule or pod coffee machine – compare the popular pod brands on a range of drinks, price and which ones make the best coffee

 What are the alternatives?